dataminer-site/dataminer-site.github.io/docs/guides/network_cloud_storage/duckdb_over_https_or_s3.md

 ---
 layout: docu
-title: Attach to a DuckDB Database over HTTPS or S3
+title: Attach to a DataMiner Database over HTTPS or S3
 ---

-You can establish a read-only connection to a DuckDB instance via HTTPS or the S3 API.
+You can establish a read-only connection to a DataMiner instance via HTTPS or the S3 API.

 ## Prerequisites